apache/drill/_docs/sql-reference/sql-commands/100-show-files.md

 ---
 title: "SHOW FILES"
-date: 2018-11-02
+date: 2018-11-08
 parent: "SQL Commands"
 ---
 The SHOW FILES command provides a quick report of the file systems that are visible to Drill for query purposes.
 This command is unique to Apache Drill.
+Starting in Drill 1.15, the INFORMATION_SCHEMA includes a FILES table that you can query.
+See [Querying the INFORMATION_SCHEMA]({{site.baseurl}}/docs/querying-the-information-schema/).

 ## Syntax